Domain Name Disputes

-First, take steps to preserve evidence which may be needed later – such as a date-stamped screenshot illustrating infringing use of the domain name.
-In our experience, registrants sometimes change websites when the registrant knows there is a dispute and so it’s best to “pocket” key evidence immediately.
+First, take steps to preserve evidence which may be needed later.
+Such as a date-stamped screenshot illustrating infringing use of the domain name.
+In our experience, registrants sometimes change websites when the registrant knows there is a dispute.
+So it’s best to “pocket” key evidence immediately.

 Customer confusion can often be relevant too.
-Make sure you keep safely any communications from customers which show that they’ve been confused by the disputed domain names – including contact details of a customer who mentions this in a phone conversation.
+Make sure you keep safely any communications from customers which show that they’ve been confused by the disputed domain names.
+Keep contact details of customers who mention this on the phone.

-If you’re going to chat to us about the case, then it might be best to hold off sending any communication to the registrant until we’ve spoken.
-Apart from the risk of inadvertently saying something which may be unhelpful in a later case, alerting the registrant to the dispute may make it more difficult to collect key evidence – as mentioned above.
+If you intend to chat with us about the case, then it might be best to hold off sending any communication to the registrant.
+At least until we’ve spoken.
+There’s a risk of inadvertently saying something which may be unhelpful in a later case.
+Also, alerting the registrant to the dispute may make it more difficult to collect key evidence .

-If you speak to us, we’ll talk you through the options and (fixed costs) and advise you on the best strategy for obtaining the domain name – without you having to start formal recovery action if at all possible.
+If you speak to us, we’ll talk you through the options and (fixed costs).
+And we’ll advise you on the best strategy for obtaining the domain name, without the need for formal recovery action if at all possible.